blogmywiki/6502/README.md

 - step forwards with shift-D, back with shift-C
 - enter opcodes data directly with keypad
 - run program with shift-A, always starts at $0300
+- press reset button on CPU to drop back into the monitor